-Taboos surrounding mensuration and the problem of Female genital mutilation are real shackles for women even today where apparently “women empowerment” is being given a top priority yet these concerns remain a problem.
+Taboos surrounding mensuration and the problem of Female genital mutilation are real shackles for women even today when women empowerment is apparently, being given a top priority.

 I BLEED.
 PERIOD!